Easy Tortellini Soup with Chicken Broth

 - 3 tablespoons unsalted butter, divided

-- 2 medium carrots, peeled and chopped
+- 2 medium carrots, peeled and thinly sliced

-- 1/4 white onion, chopped
+- 1/2 medium white onion, chopped

-- 2 garlic cloves, minced
+- 3 garlic cloves, minced

-- 8 ounces button mushrooms, sliced
+- 8 ounces button (white) mushrooms, chopped

 - 1 teaspoon fresh thyme leaves

-- 1/4 teaspoon ground black pepper
+- 1/2 teaspoon ground black pepper

 - 4 cups (32 ounces) chicken broth

 - 1 cup heavy cream

-- Reduce heat to medium; add garlic and mushrooms.
-Cook 5 to 6 minutes or until mushrooms are browned; stirring occasionally.
-Remove from heat and stir in thyme, salt and pepper.
-Transfer mushroom mixture to medium bowl; return pot to stove and increase heat to medium-high.
+- Add garlic and mushrooms.
+Cook 8 to 10 minutes or until mushrooms are browned; stirring occasionally.
+Transfer vegetable mixture to medium bowl.

-- Add chicken and remaining 1 tablespoon of butter to pot.
+- Return pot to stove and increase heat to medium-high.
+Add chicken and remaining 1 tablespoon butter to pot.
 Cook 4 to 5 minutes or until chicken is lightly browned (it does not need to be cooked all the way through at this point); stirring occasionally.